owlbarn/eigen/README.md

 ## Other Information

 Some functions in `NeuralNetwork` folder use the code from Google's Tensorflow hence they are subject to [Apache License](http://www.apache.org/licenses/LICENSE-2.0).

+# Troubleshooting

+After updating `x86_64-w64-mingw32-gcc` to `11.3.0` you will get some internal compiler error from the C++ compiler.
+Pinning/downgrading `x86_64-w64-mingw32-gcc` to `11.2.0` should fix this, it seems to be a strange corner case with gcc compatibility.
+Hopefully it will be fixed in the next gcc update.